-Indicator ID SO 10 Dependent on: OO 5, SO 5 Steward Sub-section Iship with external investment managers PRI Principle Type of indicator PLUS VOLUNTARY TO DISCLOSE • providers acting on your behalf, eng ing and mitigating actual and potent Explain how your organisation engaged with external investment managers during the selection, appointment and/or monitoring process to this end.
+Indicator ID Dependent on: OO 5, SO 5 Sub-section Stewardship with external investment PRI Principle Type of indicator SO 10 Gateway to: N/A managers 2 PLUS VOLUNTARY TO DISCLOSE

+During the reporting year, how did your organisation, or the external service providers acting on your behalf, engage with external investment managers to ensure that they take action on sustainability outcomes, including preventing and mitigating actual and potential negative outcomes?

+Explain how your organisation engaged with external investment managers during the selection, appointment and/or monitoring process to this end.

 Signatories can choose whether to report on all their outcomes jointly in answer option (A) and/or to provide specific responses about some or all of the sustainability outcomes they are taking action on in answer options (B) to (K).

-(1) Describ e your approach (A) Across all sus stainability outcom es [Voluntary y free text: large] For specific sus tainability outcor nes (B) Sustainability Outcome #1: [pre-filled with answers to SO 1, column (3)] [As above] (C) Sustainability Outcome #2: [pre-filled with answers to SO 1, column (3)] [As above]
+(1) Describe your approach (A) Across all sustainability outcomes [Voluntary free text: large] For specific sustainability outcomes (B) Sustainability Outcome #1: [pre-filled with answers to SO 1, column (3)] [As above] (C) Sustainability Outcome #2: [pre-filled with answers to SO 1, column (3)] [As above] (K) Sustainability Outcome #10: [pre-filled with answers to SO 1, column (3)] [As above]

-[As above]

-(K) Sustainability Outcome #10: [pre-filled with answers to SO 1, column (3)]

-Explanatory notes Purpose of indicator This indicator aims to understand how signatories used their influence over external investment managers (including their general partners (GPs), if applicable) during the selecti appointment and monitoring process to make progress on sustainability outcomes during the reporting year.
+Explanatory notes Purpose of indicator This indicator aims to understand how signatories used their influence over external investment managers (including their general partners (GPs), if applicable) during the selection, appointment and monitoring process to make progress on sustainability outcomes during the reporting year.
 Signatories can choose whether to report on all outcomes jointly in answer option (A) and/or to provide specific responses about some or all of the sustainability outcomes they are taking action on in answer options (B) to (K).
 Additional reporting guidance Responses to this indicator can refer to individual and/or collaborative engagement with investment managers (including their general partners (GPs), if applicable).
 For each relevant sustainability outcome, signatories should explain how they used the manager selection, appointment, and monitoring processes to take action.
 They may elaborate on how this engagement is expected to help address sustainability outcomes.
 For further reference see Parts 3 and 4 of Investing with SDG outcomes: A five-part framework.
 Other resources See also the PRI's dedicated Asset owner resources for dedicated guidance on the selection, appointment and monitoring process, including how signatories can use it to take action on their sustainability outcomes.
 See the PRI's Active Ownership 2.0 guide on improved stewardship by signatories.
-Logic Dependent on [OO 5], [SO 5] Gateway to ateway to N/A Assessment Not assessed Not assessed
+Logic Dependent on [OO 5], [SO 5] Gateway to N/A Assessment Not assessed